VandyHacks/vaken/CONTRIBUTING.md

 npm i -g nodemon webpack webpack-cli typescript ts-node # install global dependencies
 ```

+**Installing MongoDB:**

 You will need a MongoDB instance running in order for the application to work correctly.
-We recommend using [MongoDB Atlas](https://www.mongodb.com/cloud/atlas).
-Another option is to [Install MongoDB](https://www.mongodb.com/download-center/community) locally and run it.
+We recommend using [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) to set up a cluster.
+Another option is to [install MongoDB locally](https://www.mongodb.com/download-center/community) and run it.

+In addition, we recommend getting [MongoDB Compass](https://www.mongodb.com/download-center/compass) to view and edit data easily.

 ### Running the app: